 Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
-The official title and school code assigned by the Florida Department of education of the entity is Mater Academy St. Cloud, 0202.
+The official title and the school code assigned by the Florida Department of Education of the entity is Mater Palms Academy, 0185.